bartowski1182/llm-knowledge/README.md

    - Particularly effective with I-quants, helping choose optimal value mappings and sign flips

 This approach is especially valuable for IQ2 and similar formats where some weights must be modified (like sign flips) - the imatrix ensures these modifications happen to less important weights.

+## What's next

+- Tokenizer/chat template information
+- Very basic sampler settings (there are much better people than myself for these)
+- Other formats (exl2, AWQ, GPTQ, etc)
+- Base vs instruct tuning
+- More?